DiabloNova/Orumyx-/Orumyx Smart Contract.md

 ### **Next Steps:**
 Part 7 has detailed Orumyx’s governance mechanisms, treasury management strategies, and legal compliance framework.
 It provides the foundation for decentralized decision-making and regulatory alignment.

-Let me know if this section meets your expectations before continuing with Part 8.